Perception-Based Temporal Logic Planning in Uncertain Semantic Maps

 \subsection{Online Execution and Re-planning}

-Algorithm \ref{alg:RRT} generates an open-loop sequence $\bbq_{0:H}=\bbq(0),\bbq(1),\dots,\bbq(H)$, where $\bbq(t)=(\bbp(t),\ccalM(t),q_D(t))$, so that the resulting robot trajectory $\bbp_{0:H}$ and sequence of maps $\ccalM_{0:H}$ satisfy $\phi$.
-Recall that $\ccalM(t)$ is the offline estimated map at time $t$.
-As the robots follow their respective paths in $\bbp_{0:H}$ synthesized by Algorithm \ref{alg:RRT} synchronously, they take measurements (see \eqref{eq:measModelR}) which are used to update both the expected landmark positions and their covariances using e.g., any existing SLAM algorithm giving rise to a map denoted by $\ccalM_{\text{online}}(t)$.
-Note that this map may be different from the corresponding offline-generated map $\ccalM(t)$ due to the fact that landmark states are updated (which is not the case during the construction of $\ccalM(t)$).
-Re-planning is required only if the observations that the robots generate at runtime do not allow them to follow the sequence of DFA states that appear in $\bbq_{0:H}$.
-Formally, re-planning at time $t$ is required only if the observation $L([\bbp(t),\ccalM_{\text{online}}(t)])$ does not enable a transition from $q_D(t)$ to $q_D(t+1)$, where $q_D(t)$ and $q_D(t+1)$ are determined by $\bbq_{0:H}$ computed by Algorithm \ref{alg:RRT}.
-In this case Algorithm \ref{alg:RRT} is initialized with the current robot state $\bbp(t)$, the current DFA state $q_D(t)$, and the current map $\ccalM_{\text{online}}(t)$ and generates a new path.
+Algorithm \ref{alg:RRT} generates an open-loop sequence $\bbq_{0:H}=\bbq(0),\bbq(1),\dots,\bbq(H)$, where $\bbq(t)=[\bbp(t),\ccalM(t),q_D(t)]$, so that the resulting robot trajectory $\bbp_{0:H}$ and sequence of maps $\ccalM_{0:H}$ satisfy $\phi$.
+As the robots execute synchronously their respective paths in $\bbp_{0:H}$, synthesized by Algorithm \ref{alg:RRT}, they take measurements (see \eqref{eq:measModelR}-\eqref{eq:measModelC}) which are used to update both the metric and the semantic environmental uncertainty using a semantic SLAM method.
+In other words, every time the robots move towards their next waypoint, they take measurements which are then used to update (i) the a posteriori mean and covariance matrix associated with the landmark positions and (ii) the discrete distribution associated with the landmark classes yielding a new semantic map denoted by $\ccalM_{\text{online}}(t)$.
+Note that the online constructed map $\ccalM_{\text{online}}(t)$ may be different from the corresponding offline map $\ccalM(t)$, as the latter is constructed by predicting only the metric environmental uncertainty by computing the a posteriori covariance matrices.